raufmirzayee/raufmirzayee.github.io/_talks/2023-03-24-wids-panel.md

 ---
-title: "Building Your Brand for a Career in Data Science"
+title: "Panel Moderator: Building Your Brand for a Career in Data Science"
 collection: talks
 type: "Talk"
 permalink: /talks/2023-03-24-wids-panel